-The great thing about this middle-of-the-road option is you can be (almost) certain that this finish will never go out of style.
-I believe trends will go more and more towards matte finishes as the years go on, but eventually, that trend will change and we will be moving back towards the glossier looks.
+The great thing about this middle-of-the-road option is you can be almost certain that this finish will never go out of style.
+I believe trends will go more and more towards matte finishes as the years go on, but eventually, that trend will change and we will be moving back towards glossier looks.

 This means satin finishes will stay current through all of that, making them the safest choice for the longest life of your floor.

 Although satin has been the most popular finish for the last few years, I predict matte will steal that title sometime over the next 5-7 years.

 There is a misconception that matte floors look dull or flat.
 I don’t think that’s the case at all.

 While traditional polyurethane finishes layer on top of the wood, oil finishes penetrate the wood, seeping in and coating every layer of the wood.
-This sounds like it would make the wood less durable, right?
+This makes your wood stronger and continues to improve its strength and durability over time.

-Using an oil finish gives the wood that flatter, matte finish that is super in these days.
-It looks organic and natural – just what homeowners are looking for in 2018!
+Using an oil finish gives the wood that flatter, matte finish that is trendy these days.
+It looks organic and natural – just what homeowners are looking for in 2022!

 To refinish a typical wood floor you have to first sand, then refinish.
 It’s a bit of a process.
 However, with oiled wood, to refinish, you just add more oil.
 Simple as that.